 Are you considering becoming an adoptive parent to a child who has special needs?
 That’s wonderful!
-Adopting a child with special needs will undoubtedly come with many rewards.
-However, there are also unique challenges that come along with caring for a child with special needs.
+Adopting a kid with special needs will undoubtedly come with many rewards.
+However, there are also unique challenges that come along with caring for a kid with special needs.
 You should ask yourself these questions if you are considering adopting a child who has special needs.

 Why Do I Want to Adopt a Child Who Has Special Needs?